ArduinoHannover/ZPB30A1_Firmware/README.md

 ## Software

-It seems like they have activated the Read Out Protection, so when running a flash readout, it just dumps zeros.
-So there is no real software reverse engineering possible.
-Software needs to be build from scratch.
+~It seems like they have activated the Read Out Protection, so when running a flash readout, it just dumps zeros.~ Using STVP-STM32 on Windows confirmed my guess and made it even worse.
+So not only the ROP is set, the write protection is also set.
+So there neither real software reverse engineering possible nor can you recycle the existing processor.
+Software needed to be build from scratch.

 As there are just a few compilers out there and just one open source solution, we'll be using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/).